dkoshkin/kube-external-dns/README.md

 Thi is a Kubernetes service that watches (in all namespaces) for services created, updated, and deleted in the cluster and confiugres external DNS records in public DNS providers.

+The service relies on the publicly reachable IPs created in supported clouds with the `LoadBalancer` Kubernetes service [type](https://kubernetes.io/docs/user-guide/services/#type-loadbalancer).

 To use add a few annotations in your service resource
 ```
 metadata: